 As your customer offers up tidbits on their background, interests, and hobbies, uncover commonalities to encourage genuine conversations that don’t feel fabricated or forced.
 This kind of engaging exchange, facilitated by active listening, builds the foundational trust required to grow long-term relationships.

 - Lean on your career experience.
 If you worked in the same industry or role as your customer, mention it.
-There’s nothing like bonding over shared work experiences, passions, and (of course) struggles.
+There’s nothing like bonding over shared work experiences, passions, and struggles.
 We often feel like we’re the only one grappling with work-related problems.
 Knowing that someone else has dealt with the same pain points forms an instant connection.

 - Keep it informal but intriguing.
 Get to know your customer beyond the surface level without digging too deep by sharing stories and backgrounds.
 As Vocalcom suggests, if a customer mentions their children or an upcoming move, then in your next conversation, open the dialogue by asking how their children are doing or welcoming them to their new home (and gift champagne to show some love).
 If you’re both working parents, swapping lighthearted and assuming “guess what my kid did this morning” anecdotes can spark a lasting affinity.

 - Celebrate meaningful milestones.
 Track a customer’s birthday (if it organically arises in conversation) to send a warm, personalized message.
 Our customers do this through ChurnZero’s automated Plays—a tiny detail that goes a long way.
 You can also commemorate achieving shared goals.
 For example, to celebrate closing a long and challenging sales cycle, our Account Executive and his prospect-turned-customer wanted to share a beer together.
-The only issue being that they were separated by 1,300 miles.
+The only issue was that they were separated by 1,300 miles.
 So instead, they devised a plan to send each other brews native to their cities to celebrate their tough win.
 This was a small but memorable gesture felt from states apart.

 Swap the small talk for sincerity in conversations